liferay/liferay-aui-upgrade-tool/README.md

 1. Install NodeJS
 2. Clone the repository (or just download the provided zip file from GitHub) and navigate to its directory
 3. Install the reqiured modules:
-$ npm install commander fs-extra walkdir yuitest sha1
+$ npm install commander fs-extra walkdir yuitest sha1 ncp tar.gz http-get
 4. Execute "node bin/laut.js -f projects/liferay/liferay-plugins"

 where "projects/liferay/liferay-plugins" is the directory which contains the Portlets which have to be migrated.